rvhuang/heuristic-suite/README.md

 ### Overview

 **Heuristic Suite** is an experimental implementation of A\* algorithm in generic programming.
-The project is aimed to define a unified engine from abstract perspective for various puzzles that can be solved with A\* algorithm.
+The project is aimed to define an engine from abstract perspective that can be applied to any puzzle, as long as the puzzle can be resolved with the algorithm.
 The implementation takes advantages of built-in .Net Framework comparison mechanism such as [IComparer(T)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) and [IEqualityComparer(T)](https://msdn.microsoft.com/en-us/library/ms132151.aspx) to create great compatibility with .Net development.

 ### Basic Guide